Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Our Proposals: Density-Adaptive Kernel based Reranking

-where $\Y_{-j}$ refers to the gallery set except for $\y_j$.
-We term the $k$-INN based re-ranking method with augmented samples as $k$-INN+.
+where $\Y_{-j}$ denotes to the gallery set except for $\y_j$.
+We refer to the $k$-INN reranking method with augmented samples as $k$-INN+.

-In $k$-INN+, while the extra probe samples are treated as ``dummy samples'' without any supervision information, they could properly improve the local neighborhood by occupying the positions in $k$-NN list and thus ``push away'' some wrong samples in the local neighborhood.
-When the incorrect samples are pushed away by some dummy samples, the re-ranking list will be refined, leading to improvements in the final performance.
+The assumption behind using such \textit{dummy samples} is that the \textit{dummy samples} lie nearby the correct samples and attract the gallery sample to find it as one of its $k$-NN.
+In $k$-INN+, while the extra probe samples are treated as \textit{dummy samples} without any supervision information, they can improve the local neighborhood of the relevant samples by occupying the correct positions in the $k$-NN list and thus ``pushing away'' some incorrect samples in the local neighborhood.
+When incorrect samples are pushed away by dummy samples, the reranking list will be refined, leading to an improved performance.

-As expected, by combining $k$-NN+ and $k$-INN+, we will have a $k$-RNN+ based re-ranking method.
+As expected, by combining $k$-NN+ and $k$-INN+, we can obtain a $k$-RNN reranking method, termed as $k$-RNN+.
+More specifically, we compute $k$-NN and $k$-INN with all samples (\textit{i.e.}, the \textit{dummy} samples) as usual and then ignore the \textit{dummy} samples from the lists of $k$-NN and $k$-INN when finding the reranking result.
 To demonstrate the effect of using the extra probe samples, we illustrate $k$-NN+, $k$-INN+, and $k$-RNN+ in Fig.~\ref{fig:illustration-Re-ID+}.
-As could be observed, with one extra probe sample, the local neighborhood of $\y_2$ is improved, leading to different results of $k$-INN+ and $k$-RNN+.
+As can be observed, with one extra probe sample, the local neighborhood of $\y_2$ is \textit{discriminately} improved, leading to different results of $k$-INN+ and $k$-RNN+.